davidnewcomb/mantisbt_database_tweaker/README.md

     - Modify category
     - Delete category

+Confirmation is required before any changes will be made.
+The SQL which will be executed is displayed and the SQL needed to rollback the change is also given, just in case!

 ## Requirements
 1. Currently only tested using MantisBT 1.2.8 but may work with later versions.